Traces of Ecstasy | Lagos Biennial Fourth Edition

 Traces of Ecstasy Pavilion, Lagos Biennial 2024, installation view.
 Photograph by Amanda Iheme.

-Nearby, Shonibare’s three-channel video installation weaves together seemingly disparate audio and visual media to explore a multiplicity of cultural sites enshrined in the Nigerian and Afro-diasporic collective imaginary, from the colonial period, to the immediate post-independence era, to the present Fourth Republic.
-Adopting the disjunctive visual grammar of social media platforms, the work delivers a humorous critique of contemporary Nigeria’s neocolonial and anti-queer religious, economic, and state institutions.
+Nearby, Shonibare’s three-channel video installation wove together seemingly disparate audio and visual media to explore a multiplicity of cultural sites enshrined in the Nigerian and Afro-diasporic collective imaginary, from the colonial period, to the immediate post-independence era, to the present Fourth Republic.
+Adopting the disjunctive visual grammar of social media platforms, the work delivers a satirical critique of contemporary Nigeria’s neocolonial and anti-queer religious, economic, and state institutions.
 Foregrounding media spectacle and incorporating glitchy effects, CGI renderings, and Nollywood aesthetics, the work articulates uncanny gestural continuities between video recordings of Pentecostal church services, military parades, voguing ballrooms, and the ENDSARS protests of 2020.
 Through these playful juxtapositions, humorous subversions, and rhythmical narrative diversions, the work reflects on the commingling of physical and online spaces as well as the scrambled, digitized subjectivities produced under twenty-first-century neoliberal capitalism.

 Temitayo Shonibare, By Divine Decree!!, 2024.
 Three-channel video (colour and sound).
 Photograph by Amanda Iheme.